 David L. Henderson and his wife Shirley launched Henderson, Inc. in 1957.
 The company’s first project was a water tower foundation for the city of Williamsburg.
 During the following two decades, Henderson became a builder of choice for the College of William and Mary and Colonial Williamsburg, helping further transform the town into a major tourist destination.

 In 1979, David passed the reins of Henderson to his son Pete and his daughter-in-law Connie.
 Not long after, the company began a lasting relationship with Busch Gardens, constructing some of the park’s most recognizable buildings and a number of impressive rides like Roman Rapids and Griffon.

 In the last decade, Henderson continued expanding services to include every phase of construction: from vision to final walkthrough.
 Our “fingerprint” can now be seen from Maryland to North Carolina, and especially in the Williamsburg and tri-cities area.

-Vice-Presidents Leslie H. Schultz (granddaughter of founder David Henderson) and James Neilson serve on the executive team.
-They remain as committed to the company’s core values as the day Henderson first opened its doors.
+Vice-President Leslie H. Schultz (granddaughter of founder David Henderson) serves on the executive team.
+She remains as committed to the company’s core values as the day Henderson first opened its doors.